adamerose/vscode-markdown-wysiwyg/README.md

 # About

+Seamlessly view and edit your markdown documents in a single tab!
 This extension provides a WYSIWYG editor for markdown (`.md`) files.

-Seamlessly view and edit your markdown documents with the same readable style as VS Code's built-in Markdown Preview,

 ![](https://imgur.com/1v8CdQD.gif)

 # Features

-- Supports all standard markdown features and syntax
+- All standard markdown features are supported
-- Easily switch between WYSIWYG and raw text mode
+- Quickly switch between WYSIWYG and plain text mode
 - Inherits your VS Code color theme
-- Has the same clean style as VS Code's built in markdown preview
+- Same style as built in markdown preview
+- Copy/paste rich text content
+- Tables, images, code snippets, links, and more…

 # Hotkeys